olafwied/olafwied.github.io/_posts/core-samples/2016-08-09-Linear Regression - MLE and Ridge Regularization.md

 with $\lambda = \frac{\sigma^2}{\alpha^2} \geq 0$.
 The second term ecnourages small weights.
 This is also known as weight decay.

-If your data is not normalize and you need an offset parameter $w_0$, it will be outside the penality term since it doesn't affect the complexity of the function!
+If your data is not normalized and you need an offset parameter $w_0$, it will be outside the penality term since it doesn't affect the complexity of the function!

 #### Beyond Point Estimates

-In the [next post]({{ site.baseurl }}{% post_url /core-samples/2016-08-10-Bayesian Linear Regression%}) we will use Bayesian analysis to compute the full posterior over $w$ and $\simga^2$.
+In the [next post]({{ site.baseurl }}{% post_url /core-samples/2016-08-10-Bayesian Linear Regression%}) we will use Bayesian analysis to compute the full posterior over $w$ and $\sigma^2$.